razvanmuscalu/systems-design-dictionary/golang.md

 * Channels are used to send data between go routines
 * By default, they’re blocking (a sender will be blocked if the sender is not ready to receive)
   * The blocking nature can avoided by using a default case in the “select” statement
+* Channels are thread-safe and it's natural for multiple routines to send/receive data via a single channel

 ### Buffered vs Unbuffered

 * The blocking nature can also be avoided via buffered channels
 * A sender can send to a buffered channel even if receiver is not ready
 * The channel will keep the data until receivers can receive, or until buffer gets full (at this time, senders will start blocking)

+### Channels and Mutexes

+- Can use mutex (exclusive lock) for safe access to data coming from multiple routines
+- Can use channel (unbuffered channel) for safe access to data
+  - Because unbuffered channels are blocking
+  - So this would guarantee only one routine has access to data at any one point in time

 ## Advanced Concurrency